Moshing: Opposition, criticism and controversy

-Groove metal group Five Finger Death Punch had an incident when, during the song "White Knuckles" at a concert in Hartford, Connecticut, a young man received a compound fracture on his ankle in a mosh pit.
-Ivan Moody, the band's lead singer, stopped the show, leaped into the crowd with Zoltan Bathory, the band's rhythm guitarist, and carried the injured fan onto the stage, from where he was taken to the hospital.
-Moody has been quoted as saying: "I looked him square in the face and asked him if he was okay, or if there was anything I could do for him.
-He looked over at me, still in shock, and said 'You guys fucking rock!

-Moody stated "I've felt bad because of what has happened.
-I miss the old Pantera kids who would just throw each other.
-Just respect other people; come on."
-Bathory stated: "Because he broke his leg I threw down my guitar.
-We just finished when he broke his leg, and I came out and I stayed with him until the paramedics picked him up.
-These are my people and that's how it is."

 Joey DeMaio of American heavy metal band Manowar has been known to temporarily stop concerts upon seeing moshing and crowd surfing, claiming it is dangerous to other fans.

-Former Slipknot percussionist Chris Fehn spoke about the state of audience interaction following the onstage incident and subsequent legal issues involving Lamb of God’s Randy Blythe, who was eventually found not guilty of criminal wrongdoing in the death of a concertgoer, despite being held "morally responsible".
+Former Slipknot percussionist Chris Fehn spoke about the state of audience interaction following the onstage incident and subsequent legal issues involving Lamb of God's Randy Blythe, who was eventually found not guilty of criminal wrongdoing in the death of a concertgoer, despite being held "morally responsible".
 Fehn briefly addressed the Blythe situation, stating "I think, especially in America, moshing has turned into a form of bullying.
 The big guy stands in the middle and just trucks any small kid that comes near him.
-They don’t mosh properly anymore.
-It sucks because that’s not what it’s about.
+They don't mosh properly anymore.
+It sucks because that's not what it's about.
 Those guys need to be kicked out.
 A proper mosh pit is a great way to be as a group and dance, and just do your thing."